ACFR-RPG/mtrx5700-resources/quickstarts/ur5e.md

 You may wish to remove the gripper and create interfaces on the tool flange.
 You may wish to attach something to the wrist of the UR5e.
 Whilst there are some existing mounts for Intel Realsenses, we encourage you to do some design yourself to create appropriate hardware.

 You may find the following resources useful in creating these new mounts:

 [UR5e user manual](https://s3-eu-west-1.amazonaws.com/ur-support-site/40971/UR5e_User_Manual_en_Global.pdf)

 [UR5e Technical Specifications](https://www.universal-robots.com/media/1807465/ur5e-rgb-fact-sheet-landscape-a4.pdf)

+Please consult the tutors in how you may include these in simulation for collision detection, interfacing etc.